 You must be here because you are wondering how to dispose of your waste soils?
 No need to worry, we’re going to explain exactly how to remain compliant throughout.

 When disposing of waste soil, you have a legal duty to dispose of the waste material at an authorised landfill site.
-These site have specific permits which allows them to accept the following types of waste:
+These sites have specific permits which allow them to accept the following types of waste: